avvie/MegamanRandomizer/README.md

 We welcome contributions to the project.
 If you would like to contribute, please fork the repository and submit a pull request.

+## Attributions
+We are using Zynk Oxhyde's art in our test ips file.
+You can see their romhacking.net profile [here](https://www.romhacking.net/community/2041/)

 Here are some resources if you are interested in contributing.
 [Disassembly](https://bisqwit.iki.fi/jutut/megamansource/)

 ## Authors